Guest article written for AllAboutAlpha.com – the official publication of the Chartered Alternative Investment Analyst (CAIA) Association

 Q: What are the key risks and challenges to the UK economy?

 [Prof. David Blanchflower] There are three key risks.

-Firstly, I agree with the MPC (Monetary Policy Committee), the key risk is the downside to the Euro Zone crisis- although they feel unable to numerate it.
+Firstly, I agree with the MPC (Monetary Policy Committee), the key risk is the downside to the Euro Zone crisis- although they feel unable to enumerate it.
 The obvious story is that slowing output in the Euro Zone countries (which are the UK’s major export market) is a major downside risk- as is the rest of the world slowing!
 We see evidence of this in Latin America and elsewhere… the world is slowing.
-The risks are all pointing to the downside- and then you have the MPC complacently saying that the risks are approximately ‘marginally balanced‘.
+The risks are all pointing to the downside- and then you have the MPC complacently saying that the risks are approximate ‘marginally balanced‘.
 The risks to the downside are- in fact- substantial.

 Secondly, the vast majority of spending cuts are yet to come.